 Mr. Jackson served as a law clerk to the Honorable Katherine B. Forrest of the United States District Court for the Southern District of New York and to the Honorable Robert D. Sack of the United States Court of Appeals for the Second Circuit.

 Mr. Jackson earned his A.B., summa cum laude, at Washington University in St. Louis, where he was a Lien Scholar.
 He earned his J.D., magna cum laude, from Harvard Law School, where he served as Forum Chair of the Harvard Law Review and won the Ames Moot Court Competition.

 Mr. Jackson’s legal publications include Censorship and Freedom of Expression in the Age of Facebook, 44 N.M.
 L. Rev. 121 (2014); Note, Danger Lurking in the Shadows: Why Regulators Lack the Authority to Effectively Fight Contagion in the Shadow Banking System, 127 Harv.
 L. Rev. 729 (2013); and Recent Case, U.S. Bank National Ass’n v.
 Ibanez, 941 N.E.2d 40 (Mass.
 2011), 125 Harv.
 L. Rev. 827 (2012).

-Mr. Jackson currently serves as the Co-Chair of the Committee on Securities and Exchanges of the New York County Lawyers Association (NYCLA) and Secretary of the Securities Litigation Committee of the New York City Bar Association.
-He is also a member of NYCLA’s Committee on Federal Courts.
+Mr. Jackson currently serves as the Co-Chair of the Committee on Securities and Exchanges of the New York County Lawyers Association (NYCLA), and he is also a member of NYCLA’s Committee on Federal Courts.
 Before attending law school, he was a consultant in the financial services practice of a global strategy consulting firm.